Clemapfel/mousetrap/docs/04_widgets.md

 By setting `Window::set_modal` to true, if the window is revealed, **all other windows of the application will be deactivated**, preventing user interaction with them.
 This also freezes animations, it essentially pauses all other windows.
 The most common use-case for this is for dialogs, for example if the user requests to close the application, it is common to open a small dialog requesting the user to confirm exiting the application.
 While this dialog is shown, the main window should be paused until the user chooses an action.

-Using `Window::set_transient_for`, we can make sure a window will always be on top of another. `A.set_transient_for(B)` will make it so, while `A` overlaps `B` on the user's desktop, `A` will always be shown on top.
-This is again useful for message dialogs, if the dialog is not transient for the main window it could appear "behind" the main window, being essentially invisible to the user.
+Using `Window::set_transient_for`, we can make sure a window will always be shown in front of another. `A.set_transient_for(B)` will make it so, while `A` overlaps `B` on the user's desktop, `A` will be shown in front of `B`.

 #### HeaderBar

 The part on top of a window is called the **header bar**.
 By default, it will show the window title and a minimize-, maximize- and close-button.
-We can completely hide the header bar using `Window::set_is_decorated`, though this is rarely recommended.
+We can completely hide the header bar using `Window::set_is_decorated`.

-All `Window`s have space for one more widget other than its child.
-To set it, we use `Window::set_titlebar_widget`.
+All `Window`s have space for one more widget (other than its child), which we insert using `Window::set_titlebar_widget`.
 This will usually be a \a{HeaderBar}, though any widget can be inserted this way.

 `HeaderBar` is a widget that has three areas where other widgets can be inserted, at the front (left of the title), at the end (right of the title), or as the title.
-This gives us full flexibility, we can put whatever we want anywhere in a window's header bar.

-An alternative way of formatting the `HeaderBar` is with **header bar layouts**, which is supplied to `HeaderBar::set_layout`.
+An alternative way of formatting the `HeaderBar` is with **header bar layouts**, which is a string supplied to `HeaderBar::set_layout`.

-Layout is a string that is a list of button IDs.
-The four valid IDs are:
+This is a list of button IDs.
+Valid IDs are restricted to:

 + `maximize`: Maximize Button
 + `minimize`: Minimize Button